-To raise a formal grievance an employee must submit a written statement to the Head without unreasonable delay, (as long as the Head is not the subject of the grievance).
+To raise a formal grievance an employee must submit a written statement to the Headmistress without unreasonable delay, (if the Headmistress is not the subject of the grievance).
 The written statement must set out the nature of the grievance and detail how the employee would like the grievance to be resolved.
-The line manager or Head should arrange for a formal grievance meeting to be held without unreasonable delay, after a grievance has been received.
-In the event that the Head is the subject of the grievance, the written statement should be submitted to the Directors of the school.
-The Directors will investigate the grievance following the procedure.
-If the grievance is against one of the Directors, the employee should submit his/her grievance in writing to the Directors, who will then arrange for the matter to be investigated without unreasonable delay by an alternative appropriate individual, who will investigate the grievance following the procedure.
+The line manager or Headmistress should arrange for a formal grievance meeting to be held without unreasonable delay, after a grievance has been received.
+If the Headmistress is the subject of the grievance, the written statement should be submitted to the Governors of the school.
+The Governors will investigate the grievance following the procedure.
+If the grievance is against one of the Governors, the employee should submit his/her grievance in writing to the Governors, who will then arrange for the matter to be investigated without unreasonable delay by an alternative appropriate individual, who will investigate the grievance following the procedure.

 Consideration should be given to adjourning the grievance meeting for any investigation that may be necessary, and the investigation should be carried out without unreasonable delay.
-The meeting should then be rearranged without unreasonable delay and within a timescale agreed with the employee. once the investigation is completed, the Head or manager will meet with the employee to confirm the findings and outcome.
+The meeting should then be rearranged without unreasonable delay and within a timescale agreed with the employee. once the investigation is completed, the Headmistress or manager will meet with the employee to confirm the findings and outcome.
 This will be followed up in writing and include the right of appeal.
 The letter will be sent within seven days of the outcome meeting.

 If the employee who raised the grievance can demonstrate the outcome was not reasonable in their opinion, they have the right to appeal.
-The appeal should be lodged in writing with the Directors within 14 days of receipt of the outcome letter.
-The employee will be notified in writing of the decision by the Directors within seven days of the appeal meeting.
-The appeal hearing is the final stage in the grievance procedure and the Director's decision is final.
+The appeal should be lodged in writing with the Governors within 14 days of receipt of the outcome letter.
+The employee will be notified in writing of the decision by the Governors within seven days of the appeal meeting.
+The appeal hearing is the final stage in the grievance procedure and the Governors decision is final.